mohdbilal30/Human_Face_Blurring/README.md

-## Human face blurring
+## Human Face Blurring
-## blurring human face on live camera using the computer vision library
+# blurring human face on live camera using the computer vision library